 U.S., Canada, Mexico, Germany, U.K., France, Russia, Italy, China, Japan, India, South Korea, Australia, Brazil, Saudi Arabia, Israel, and UAE

 Revenue forecast, company share, competitive landscape, growth factors, and trends

 15% free customization scope (equivalent to 5 analysts working days)

 If you need specific information that is not currently within the scope of the report, we will provide it to you as a part of the customization

-This report provides forecasts for revenue growth at the global, regional, and country levels and analyses of the latest trends and opportunities in each of the sub-segments from 2014 to 2025.
-For this study, Grand View Research has segmented the global body armor market report based on level, application, material, product type, product style, and region:
+This report provides forecasts for revenue growth at the global, regional, and country levels and provides an analysis of the latest industry trends and opportunities in each of the sub-segments from 2014 to 2025.
+For this study, Grand View Research has segmented the global body armor market report based on level, application, material, product by type, product by style, and region:

 Level Outlook (Revenue, USD Million, 2014 - 2025)

 Application Outlook (Revenue, USD Million, 2014 - 2025)

 Law enforcement protection

 Material Outlook (Revenue, USD Million, 2014 - 2025)